eidheim/Simple-Web-Server/README.md

 See main.cpp for example usage.

+See particularly the JSON-POST (using Boost.PropertyTree) and the GET /match/[number] examples, which are most relevant.

 ### Dependency

 Boost C++ libraries must be installed, go to http://www.boost.org for download and instructions.